If you have multiple payday loans and feel like you’re trapped in an endless cycle of debt, you’re not alone.

 Ask for extended repayment terms

 Some storefront and online cash advance companies offer borrowers an extended payment plan (EPP).
-This gives the borrower the chance to pay back the existing payday loan over a longer period.
+This gives the borrower the chance to repay the existing payday loan over a longer period.
 Typically, lenders offer this either because of state law or because they know they won’t get their money back otherwise.

-Work with a debt settlement company
+Hire a debt settlement company

 A debt settlement company — sometimes called a payday loan consolidation company — is a company that offers debt relief by communicating and negotiating with your lenders for you.
 They work to settle your debts for a lower percentage of what you initially owed.